U.S. Department of Education Loan Payment

 Know Your Loan Servicer

 After the U.S. Department of Education loan payment is made to students, each student is assigned to a loan servicer who is responsible for collecting payment from the students once the repayment time starts.
-If you do not know who your loan servicer is, then you may contact the National Student Loan Data System (NSLDS), where you can find out information about your loans and loan servicers after you provide your Federal Student Aid pin number.
-You can also learn about your U.S. Dept of Education loan payment deadlines and repayment plan.
+If you do not know who your loan servicer is, then you may contact the National Student Loan Data System (NSLDS), where you can find out information about your loans and loan servicers after you provide your FSA ID.
+You can also learn about your U.S. Department of Education loan payment deadlines and repayment plan.

 Choose the Right Repayment Plan